aau-claaudia/hpc/docs/ucloud/sdu-datacenter-migration.md

 ## What users should know

-There is no action to take inside UCloud right now because the platform is offline.

-When the new datacenter opens, all project data stored in `u1-cephfs` will be available as before.
+The UCloud platform is once again up and running.

+!!! info "**All old resources have expired except storage**"
+    All previous allocations of compute resources have been automatically expired.
+This is because we now have access to an entirely separate datacenter, and none of the previous resources are available to us.

+    **What has changed?**

+    - The storage allocation you had have changed name from `u1-cephs` to `storage`.
+    - All `u1-standard` CPU resources and `u3-gpu` resources have become redundant.

+    **How do you get new resources?**

+    - CPU resources are now called: `cpu-amd-zen5`
+    - GPU resources are now called: `gpu-nvidia-b200`

 If you have not yet applied for the new compute resources `cpu-amd-zen5` and `gpu-nvidia-b200`, you must do so before you can use them.

-The application procedure is the same as usual as shown on the [How to access UCloud page](/ucloud/how-to-access/).
+The application procedure has been simplified dramatically, and you now only need to apply inside the UCloud platform.
+For more information read the [How to access UCloud page](/ucloud/how-to-access/).

 For technical details about the new hardware and machine types, see the [official SDU migration guide](https://docs.cloud.sdu.dk/intro/new_datacenter.html#sphx-glr-new-datacenter).